Steps to Reproduce

 Learning and Prevention

 ReDoS attacks have the target system attempt to solve a regular expression pattern match that will take a long time (thereby denying service to legitimate users of the system).
-It’s a form of a Denial of Service (DDoS) attack.
+It’s a form of a Denial of Service (DoS) attack.

 Conclusion

-The fix described in this vulnerability is present in 1.9.1 and is also immediately available to HeroDevs AngularJS Never-Ending Support clients who are still on Angular 1.5.
+The fix described in this vulnerability is present in XLTS for AngularJS 1.9.1 and 1.5.17 and is also immediately available to HeroDevs AngularJS Never-Ending Support clients.
 If you would like the peace-of-mind that comes from a HeroDevs Never-Ending Support subscription, contact our sales team today.

 Resources